MaxGoldschmidt/sales-nav/README.md

 ## Application Structure

-- `app.js` - The entry point to our application.
-This file defines our express server.
+- `app.js` - The entry point to the application.
+This file defines the express server.
 It also requires the routes we'll be using in the application.
-- `data/` - This folder contains test data for our unit tests.
+- `data/` - This folder contains test data for the unit tests.
-- `routes/` - This folder contains the route definitions for our API.
+- `routes/` - This folder contains the route definitions for the API.
 - `helpers/` - This folder contains the core functionality of the end points

 # REST API